7 Great Ways To Teach Kids About Women’s Rights

 - Girl Museum – Celebrating girlhood worldwide with online exhibits, daily heroines blog, and more.

-- Teaching Women’s Suffrage – PBS gathers a collection of collection of video clips, lesson plans, and primary sources.
+- Teaching Women’s Suffrage – PBS gathers a collection of video clips, lesson plans, and primary sources.

 - Women’s Suffrage Teaching Guide – Scholastic provides lesson plans sorted by grade level, covering Grades 1-8th.